 This is a great recipe for a daily massage oil that you can use to help treat the symptoms of your eczema.

-Take note, the abovementioned essential oils and treatments are only to be used in soothing and treating the symptoms of eczema.
-They will NOT cure your condition, but only help you treat the symptoms to that they more manageable.
+NOTE: Take note, the abovementioned essential oils and treatments are only to be used in soothing and treating the symptoms of eczema.
+They will NOT cure your condition, but only help you treat the symptoms so that they become more manageable.